shopware/docs/guides/hosting/performance/performance-tweaks.md

 By default, Shopware can no longer deliver complete pages from a cache for a logged-in customer or if products are in the shopping cart.
 As soon as this happens, the user sessions differ, and the context rules could be different depending on the user.
 The result is different content for each customer; a good example is the [Dynamic Access](https://store.shopware.com/swag140583558965t/dynamic-access.html) plugin.

 However, if the project does not require such functionality, pages can also be cached by the HTTP cache/reverse proxy.
-The HTTP cache significantly reduces the load for the system.
 To disable Cache invalidation in these cases:

 ```yaml
 shopware: